Why it's important

 A poorly designed web site or application can be difficult or impossible for a disabled user to properly access or navigate.
 For example, a blind or partially sighted user may access the content through a screen reader which reads aloud the contents of a website.
 To cater for a variety of access methods, proper consideration needs to be given to how content is defined.

-We have endeavoured to ensure that the Method4 website is as accessibile as possible.
-We'd be happy to receive any comments you may have on this or other aspects of our site.
-Please email us at [email protected].
+We’ve tried to ensure the Method4 website is as accessible as possible, aiming to meet AA standards of the WCAG 2.0.
+If you have any comments on this or other aspects of our site, please email us at email@example.com.